nicholasaleks/CrackQL/Readme.md

 CrackQL is a versatile GraphQL penetration testing tool that exploits poor rate-limit and cost analysis controls to brute-force credentials and fuzz operations.
 It works by automatically batching a GraphQL query or mutation operation which executes dynamic inputs from a supplied dictionary into a single request.
-CrackQL evades traditional API rate and ATO monitoring controls since it uses query batching to stuffed the entire set of credentials into a single HTTP request.
+CrackQL evades traditional API rate and account take-over monitoring defenses since it uses query batching to stuff the entire set of credentials into a single HTTP request.

 ## Attack Use Cases

+CrackQL can be used for a wide range of GraphQL attacks since it programmatically generate payloads based on a list of dynamic inputs, similar to [Burp Intruder](https://portswigger.net/burp/documentation/desktop/tools/intruder).
+However, unlike Intruder it does not send a request for each unique payload.
+Instead, CrackQL will optimize its unique payloads into a series of batch queries and mutations masked by different GraphQL aliases in order to evade rate-limit controls.

+### Password Spraying Brute-forcing

 CrackQL is perfect against GraphQL deployments that leverage in-band GraphQL authentication operations (such as the [GraphQL Authentication Module](https://www.graphql-modules.com/docs#authentication-module))

-### Password Spraying Brute-forcing

 ### Two-factor Authentication OTP Bypass

+It is possible to use CrackQL to bypass two-factor authentication by sending all OTP (One Time Password) tokens

 ### User Account Enumeration

+CrackQL can also be used for enumeration attacks to discover valid user ids, usernames and email addresses

 ### Field Stuffing Information Disclosure

+If introspection is disabled, CrackQL could be used to stuff potential fields into query operations in order to leak information

 ### General Fuzzing